9 Best Places To Stay In Lofoten Islands From A Native (2026)

 On-site, you will find a small fitness center, Wi-Fi, a kayak center, weekly yoga sessions, an outdoor hot tub, a sauna, and BBQ facilities.
 The surrounding area is perfect for bike trips, kayaking trips, hiking, and everything outdoors, in the mountains and at sea.

-Another top-rated option is Eliassen Rorbuer, renovated fisherman cottages on Hamnøy Island.
-These picturesque cottages have a seating area, kitchen, wifi, and amazing views of Hamnøy Harbor, Reine Fjord, the West Fjord, or the mountains or village.
+Another top-rated option is Eliassen Rorbuer, traditional fisherman cottages on Hamnøy Island, with the iconic Festhælen mountain behind it.
+Each cabin has a kitchen, wifi, and amazing views of Hamnøy Harbor, Reine Fjord, the West Fjord, or the mountains or village.

 8. Sørvågen